-Bringing a complaint to us about your claims management company (CMC) is straightforward and won’t cost you anything.
+Bringing a complaint to us about a claims management company (CMC) is straightforward and won’t cost you anything.

 What’s the process?